The heart of steel country

-“We’ve had instances where a customer has given us a job to quote and given us a spec that says, no MIG, no Flux-Cored, and I’ve been able to go back to them and say ‘we want to perform welding using the same procedures that are approved under our ASME code program,’” says Montgomery.
+“We’ve had instances where a customer has given us a job to quote and given us a spec that says, no MIG, no flux-cored, and I’ve been able to go back to them and say ‘we want to perform welding using the same procedures that are approved under our ASME code program,’” says Montgomery.
 “And just about in every instance I’ve got approval to do that.
 I think when I can show the documentation that the process has been qualified properly and a welder has been qualified to that process, it’s much easier.”

-One of the primary contributors to this success has been the conversion of most root pass applications to the Regulated Metal Deposition (RMD®) process.
+One of the keys to this success has been converting most root pass applications to the Regulated Metal Deposition (RMD®) process.
 RMD is a modified short-circuit MIG process where the welding system anticipates and controls the short circuit, then reduces available welding current to create a consistent metal transfer.
 Precisely controlled metal transfer provides uniform droplet deposition, making it easier for the welder to control the puddle.
 The smooth metal transfer also compensates for high-low misalignment between pipe sections and creates more consistent root reinforcement on the inside of the pipe (than other short-circuit MIG processes).
 The process also maintains a consistent arc length regardless of electrode stick-out.
 It compensates for operators that have problems holding a constant stick-out, and it enables a better view of the weld puddle – making the process much easier to learn than TIG welding.

 “The RMD process is by far the biggest advancement that I see,” says Montgomery.
 “Being able to easily do a root weld, get full penetration, have a nice appearance on either side without the welder having to struggle is, to me, the biggest thing.”

-“When you’re putting a 6010 root in with Stick, it’s dirty, you’ve got to have a wire wheel and clean it up, and it’s never quite as smooth as RMD,” he says.
-“RMD is much faster because you can go all the way around the pipe from tack to tack, whereas if I’m welding 12-inch pipe with Stick, every time I’m done burning a rod I’ve got to throw it to the side, grab another rod, so it takes longer.
+“When you’re putting a 6010 root in with stick, it’s dirty, you’ve got to have a wire wheel and clean it up, and it’s never quite as smooth as RMD,” he says.
+“RMD is much faster because you can go all the way around the pipe from tack to tack.
+Whereas if I’m welding 12-inch pipe with stick, every time I’m done burning a rod I’ve got to throw it to the side, grab another rod, so it takes longer.
 Compared to uphill in the root with 6010, it’s gotta be maybe 2-3 times faster (with RMD).”